developer-zebra/developer-zebra-site/src/ehs/2-5/guide/about/index.md

 <br>
 **Zebra continues to support EHS on the TC70 with Android 4.4.2 KitKat and on Zebra devices running Jelly Bean**.
 [Download EHS 2.4](../../../2-4/download) to target these devices.

+_Note: Enterprise Home Screen does not support localization_.

 #### New Features in EHS 2.5:
 * **Easier download and installation**.
 The EHS 2.5 download package now includes a single APK for installing on all supported Zebra devices; no more multi-APK installer.